A crime has been committed, usually a murder. In the subsequent investigation, Bob

 - In Case 3 of Ace Attorney Investigations, Colin Devorae takes the heat for the Amano Group's dealings with the smuggling ring.

-- In Dual Destinies, Simon Blackquill took the heat for Athena and framed himself for her mother's murder.
+- In Dual Destinies, Simon Blackquill took the heat for a pre-teen Athena Cykes and framed himself for her mother's murder.
 Athena truly was innocent, though the circumstances of the murder were such that she would have been convicted of it.
-He got himself convicted and spent seven years in prison for her - and by the time she finally clears his name, he is a day away from execution.
+He got himself convicted and spent seven years in prison for her - and by the time Athena finally clears his name, he is a day away from execution.

 - Played silly in Ghost Trick, where both Missile and Sissel treat Missile's taking the blame for breaking Lynne's headphones (to protect Kamila) as the noble act of a warrior.
 One might consider it foreshadowing for the way Jowd confesses to his wife's murder to protect Kamila, who accidentally killed her with a birthday contraption.